 - Display resilience and positivity by making hopeful and uplifting statements about the future and about their other parent

-Some children will show signs of relief at the news of divorce, because it signals a possible end to stressful conflict between their parents.
-However, it would be most common that children react with feelings of pain, grief, sadness, and anger.
+Some children will show signs of relief at the news of divorce because it signals a possible end to the stressful conflict between their parents.
+However, it would be most common for children to react with feelings of pain, grief, sadness, and anger.
 Although their feelings may surprise you, and although their feelings will shift over time, be sure to validate however they are feeling, and let them know that you are there to listen and comfort them.
-You might say, “I understand that you are feeling sad and that is normal when things are changing.
+You might say, “I understand that you are feeling sad, and that is normal when things are changing.
 How do you think you might be able to feel a little better?”

 Provide reassurance by giving cuddles and letting them know you both love them and that you will have a happy two-home family.
 You might say, “It makes sense that you would be thinking about your new room at Mommy’s new house.
 You know Mommy is always so good at making things cozy and she said you can take a big bag of stuff with you until you get used to it.
 Let’s go pick out some things together”.

 Give them information that helps them to keep moving forward.
-You can help your kids develop resilience when, in the face of challenges, you stress the importance of staying active, maintaining routines, talking with friends and loved ones, and finding the hidden opportunity.
+You can help your kids develop resilience when you stress the importance of staying active, maintaining routines, talking with friends and loved ones, and finding the hidden opportunity in the face of challenges.
 This is a good time to let them know that all of us need extra support at times and that it is okay to ask for help.
 You might say, “Thank you for telling me you are worried about how things will feel in a new house, that is totally normal.
 Can you think of anything that might be really cool about having two homes?
 More friends?
 Maybe more time with Dad?
 Some new toys?
 Closer to your favorite park? etc.”

 You and your co-parent will need to make some important decisions prior to talking with your kids.
 Keep in mind, research shows that children’s response to this initial conversation can color their feelings and memories about the entire divorce process.
 Some items to discuss: